On estimating the entropy of shallow circuit outputs: Introduction

 Lastly, we are motivated to answer these questions by recent connections between quantum gravity research and quantum information theory, in the form of the AdS/CFT correspondence~\cite{adscft}.
 Briefly, AdS/CFT is a correspondence between a quantum gravity theory in a hyperbolic \emph{bulk} space-time known as \emph{Anti-de Sitter} (AdS) space and a \emph{conformal field theory} (CFT) on the \emph{boundary} of that space-time.
 The general idea is to compute physical quantities of interest in the bulk quantum gravity theory by mapping them to the boundary field theory.
 A surprising result to come out of this program is a correspondence between bulk geometry and boundary entanglement known as the \emph{Ryu-Takayanagi formula}~\cite{rt}.
 It states that, to leading order, the area of a bulk surface is equal to the entropy of the reduced state on the part of the boundary that encloses that surface.
 Moreover, for certain families of boundary field theories, it is conjectured that the underlying states can be approximated by logarithmic depth tensor networks known as MERA (\emph{multi-scale entanglement renormalization ansatz})~\cite{swingle}.
 Thus, characterising the complexity of entropy difference for shallow circuits could yield insight into the complexity of distinguishing different bulk geometries in quantum gravity.

+Intuitively, polynomial-depth quantum circuits can produce highly entangled quantum states and so their reduced density matrices can be highly mixed.
+In general it is difficult to distinguish two very mixed quantum states and furthermore it is difficult to distinguish their entropies, even if they only differ by a constant.
+In some sense, the local quantum information can be ``scrambled" in such circuits.
+However, in shallow quantum circuits, especially those with constant depth, the situation is more subtle; for one thing, we need to consider whether gates have bounded or unbounded fan-out.
+In the case of bounded fan-out, Greenberger-Horne-Zeilinger (GHZ) states cannot be generated with constant-depth quantum circuits \cite{watts2019exponential}, but with unbounded fan-out gates GHZ states can be generated \cite{hoyer2005quantum}.
+In this work, we consider shallow quantum circuits with unbounded fan-out gates.

-Motivated by all of these various aspects of entropy from shallow circuits, we thus initiate a study of entropy distinguishability for shallow circuits and discuss the potential implications of our results in physics.
-We show that both the classical and quantum versions of entropy difference are hard assuming that the Learning-With-Errors (\LWE) problem has no efficient algorithm, even for a quantum computer.
-Since \LWE\ serves as a basis for various schemes of \emph{post-quantum cryptography}, our result implies that entropy estimation for shallow circuits is intractable unless these cryptographic schemes are unsecure.
-Remarkably, this result also holds for constant-depth quantum and classical circuits.
-In contrast, we also show that both versions of entropy distinguishability for shallow classical and quantum circuits are unlikely to be \SZK-complete\ and \QSZK-complete\ respectively.
-Therefore, the entropy difference problem for both classical and quantum shallow circuits occupies an interesting intermediate complexity.
-Finally, we consider a version of von Neumann entropy difference where Hamiltonians are given as input, not circuits, and show that this problem is at least as hard as the circuit-based version.
-This last result allows to relate these computational complexity results to physical systems.
+We initiate the study of entropy distinguishability for shallow circuits (both classical and quantum) with \emph{bounded fan-in and unbounded fan-out}.
+We show that both the classical and quantum versions of entropy difference are hard assuming the intractability of the Learning with Errors (\LWE).
+Since \LWE\ serves as a basis for various schemes of \emph{post-quantum cryptography}, our result implies that entropy estimation for shallow circuits is intractable unless these cryptographic schemes are insecure.

+We then show that while it may be hard to estimate the entropy for shallow circuit outputs, both versions of entropy distinguishability are unlikely to be \SZK-complete\ and \QSZK-complete\ respectively, as their analogoues with polynomial-depth circuits are.
+We do this by showing oracle separations between the problems that can be reduced to shallow circuit entropy distinguishability and their counterparts with general polynomial-depth circuits.
+Therefore, the entropy difference problem for both classical and quantum shallow circuits occupies an interesting intermediate complexity regime.
+This is in contrast to similar tasks like non-identity testing of quantum circuits (which is $\mathsf{QMA}$-complete), or quantum circuit distinguishability (which is $\mathsf{QIP}$-complete).
+In those cases, the problems remain $\mathsf{QMA}$-complete and $\mathsf{QIP}$-complete, respectively, for constant depth quantum circuits~\cite{rosgenQIP}.

+Finally, we consider a version of von Neumann entropy difference where Hamiltonians are given as input, instead of circuits, and show that this problem is at least as hard as the circuit-based version.
+This last result allows us to relate these computational complexity results to the simulation of physical systems.
+We should also emphasize that all our results apply for generalized R{\'e}nyi entropies as well.